nspyrison/cheem/README.md

 # __cheem__

 Interactively explore data- and local explanation- spaces and residual side-by-side.
-Further explore the support of a selected observation's local explanation with a radial tour.
+Further explore the support of a selected observation's local explanation with the radial tour.

 ## Context